graphia-app/graphia-app.github.io/guide/section2/2_first_start_up.md

 Central to the main window is the graph display.
 In this context data can be explored, selected, removed, searched and visualised.
 Millions of data points and relationships can be viewed at one time, or small areas of the graph may be focused upon.

 ![]({{ site.baseurl }}/guide/assets/s2-1.png)
-_The nodes highlighted in white have been selected and the attribute table below shows their names and attributes._
+<div class="caption">The nodes highlighted in white have been selected and the attribute table below shows their names and attributes.</div>

 ## Node Attribute Table

 The node attribute table displays the attribute information associated with the selected nodes.
 Columns of data can be hidden from view and selections exported as a table.
 In the case of the tutorial data, each node is associated with the name of a station plus some additional calculated attributes based on the generated graph.

 ![]({{ site.baseurl }}/guide/assets/s2-2.png)
-_Node attribute table for the London Underground map._
+<div class="caption">Node attribute table for the London Underground map.</div>

 ## Toolbar
 Along the top of the window is the tool bar, for quick access to frequently used features.
 These functions can also be accessed through use the menu bar or using hotkeys.